ckwan/smart_task_assistant/README.md

 ### Why I Built This Project

-The Smart Task Assistant was created to demonstrate a production-like, asynchronous backend system capable of:
+The Smart Task Assistant was created to demonstrate a production-like backend system capable of:

 - Handling task/project CRUD operations with FastAPI and PostgreSQL
-- Processing AI-powered suggestions asynchronously using RabbitMQ and Celery
+- Enriching tasks with AI-powered suggestions using a synchronous LLM workflow
-- Integrating AI services (LLM/RAG) without blocking API latency
+- Designing the backend in a modular way for future asynchronous processing

-This project demonstrates my ability to design and implement scalable, maintainable backend architectures and showcases practical experience with modern async workflows and AI integrations.
+This project showcases my ability to design and implement scalable, maintainable backend architectures and demonstrates practical experience with modern AI integrations.

 ## System Architecture